saucelabs/sauce-docs/docs/test-results/viewing-test-results.md

 ### Filtering and Searching Automated Test Results

 If you have set up your tests to report whether they have passed or failed, those results will be listed on the automated builds or automated test results page.
-Once the results have been logged to the page, you can filter the results and search by test name to narrow down the results.
+After the results have been logged to the page, you can filter the results and search by test name to narrow down the results.

 <img src={useBaseUrl('img/test-results/test-results-auto-filters-updated.png')} alt="Automated test results filters" width="750"/>